particuleio/website/content/blog/thanos-monitoring.en.md

 [Thanos Query](https://thanos.io/tip/components/query.md/) is the main component of Thanos, it is the central point where you send promQL query to.
-Thanos query exposes a prometheus compatible endpoints.
+Thanos query exposes a Prometheus compatible endpoints.
 Then it dispatches query to all of it "stores".
 Keep in mind the store may be any other Thanos component that serves metrics.
 Thanos query can dispatch a query to: